Hans, King of Denmark: Duchies of Schleswig and Holstein

-John had also been proclaimed the future ruler of the duchies of Schleswig and Holstein during Christian I's reign.
+Hans had also been proclaimed the future ruler of the duchies of Schleswig and Holstein during Christian I's reign.
 However, following the birth of his younger brother Frederick in 1471, the terms of the Privilege of Ribe allowed the duchies to elect a duke from among the sons of the late duke.
-Many nobles in Schleswig and Holstein favored Frederick, but John successfully argued that both royal brothers should be elected as co-dukes.
+Many nobles in Schleswig and Holstein favored Frederick, but Hans successfully argued that both royal brothers should be elected as co-dukes.
 Although they were initially meant to govern jointly, the duchies were divided between them in 1490 when Frederick came of age.
 Feeling disadvantaged with regard to the royal inheritance, Frederick later asserted claims to a share in the kingdoms as well.
 In response, the Diet at Kalundborg in 1494 rejected Frederick's demands and declared Denmark to be an indivisible elective monarchy.

 Policies

-John's domestic policies were marked by economic support of the Danish merchants and by the widespread use of commoners as officials or even as councillors, something which angered the nobility.
+Hans's domestic policies were marked by economic support of the Danish merchants and by the widespread use of commoners as officials or even as councillors, something which angered the nobility.
 The most important of his initiatives was perhaps establishing a permanent Danish navy, one which came to play a role during his later years.

-In the meantime, John had initially approved to join a crusade plan as presented in Rome on 25 March 1490, in which Nordic soldiers would be part of a coalition of armies fighting the Turks of the Ottoman Empire; however, he sent a legate with a letter to Julius II to explain that he had many conflicts at home, which would prevent him from implementing such endeavor.
+In the meantime, Hans had initially approved to join a crusade plan as presented in Rome on 25 March 1490, in which Nordic soldiers would be part of a coalition of armies fighting the Turks of the Ottoman Empire; however, he sent a legate with a letter to Julius II to explain that he had many conflicts at home, which would prevent him from implementing such endeavor.

 The Hanseatic cities were also troubled by a secret war by Danish privateers.
 In 1494, Ivan had imprisoned all Hanseatic merchants trading in Novgorod.
 At that time the position of the Hansabund was slowly but steadily declining because of changes in trade routes and the growing opposition against the Hanseatic League in the Northern European naval states.